ingenerator/phinx-lightweight/docs/namespaces.rst

         {
             "paths": {
                 "migrations": "database/migrations",
-                "seeds": "database/seeds"
             }
         }

-3) Enabling namespaces is a fairly simple task, we're going to turn the "migrations" and "seeds" keys into arrays.
+3) Enabling namespaces is a fairly simple task, we're going to turn the "migrations" key into an array.
     - Any value without a key is a global-non-namespaced path
     - Any keyed value will use the key as namespace